Abortion under Egyptian law: Presumed component: Presence of pregnancy

 The presumed perpetrator of this criminal activity is a female individual, who is presumed to be pregnant.
 The violation in question is that of the fetus's right to live its life.
 Consequently, a fetus in a woman's womb is presumed to be subject to the act of abortion, either by removing it from the womb before its due date, which often results in its death, or by killing it in the womb, which requires it to be removed in order to save the pregnant woman's life.
 However, the victim of the crime is not the woman herself, but rather her unborn child.
-Consequently, this crime is included in the category of crimes that violate the right to life.
+Consequently, abortion is included in the category of crimes that violate the right to life.
 In the law it is considered that this pregnancy is not a human being because it has not yet seen life.
-However, it is not merely a part of the woman's womb or a mere precursor to life, it is a person, as evidenced by its own development and the fact that it has movement and a pulse that appears even after some time.

-The presence of pregnancy is a presumed component without which the crime of abortion does not exist.
+Judicial discourse frames abortion cases in technical legal terms, favoring secular arguments, with moral or religious arguments being less frequently cited; it does not equate abortion with other crimes, framing it separately from other crimes, while still legally condemning it.